The Barn Dance: Plot

+The DVD version with original title card audio.

 The barn dance of the title is the occasion which brings together Minnie Mouse and her two suitors: Mickey and Pete.
 The latter two and their vehicles are first seen arriving at Minnie's house in an attempt to pick her up for the dance.
 Mickey turns up in his horse-cart while Pete in a newly purchased automobile.

 Minnie initially chooses Pete to drive her to the dance but the automobile unexpectedly breaks down.
 She resorts to accepting Mickey's invitation.
 They are later seen dancing together, but Mickey proves to be a rather clumsy dancer as he repeatedly steps on Minnie's feet.
 She consequently turns down his invitation for a second dance.
 She instead accepts that of Pete, who proves to be a better dancing partner.

 Mickey then attempts to solve his problem by placing a balloon in his shorts.
 That apparently helps him to be "light on his feet" and he proceeds to ask Minnie for another dance.
 She accepts and is surprised to find his dancing skills to have apparently improved.
-Pete soon discovers Mickey's trick and points it out to Minnie.
-Minnie is visibly disgusted by this attempt at deception.
+Pete soon discovers Mickey's trick, and when he points it out to Minnie, she is visibly disgusted by this attempt at deception.
 As a result, she leaves Mickey and resumes dancing with Pete, leaving a defeated Mickey crying on the floor.

 Production

 Title card of The Barn Dance.

 Like Mickey's previous cartoon, Steamboat Willie, The Barn Dance was planned as a sound cartoon, and there are many sound gags, including Mickey using a passing duck as a horn for his car.
 The dance also demonstrates the studio's increasing facility with mixing cartoon action with musical rhythm.

 Pete dances with Minnie, to Mickey's horror.

-This short is notable for featuring Mickey turned down by Minnie in favor of Pete, something that was rare even in future cartoons.
-It is also an unusual appearance of the Pete character; previously depicted as a menacing villain, he is portrayed here as a well-mannered gentleman.
-In addition, Mickey was not depicted as a hero but as a rather ineffective young suitor.
-In his sadness and crying over his failure, Mickey appears unusually emotional and vulnerable.
+This short is notable for depicting Mickey's incompetence and failure, as most cartoons ensure their characters' success in their pursuits to preserve the films' entertainment value.
+Pete is unusually depicted in a non-antagonistic manner compared to previous films.

 The style of Pete's clothing and car were the inspiration for his appearance in the 2013 short Get a Horse!